 If you adopt a value mindset and sell to meet the needs of your prospects (rather than to meet your sales goals), your results will be limitless.

 In this article, we run you through the features that make up a good sales mindset.
 Adopt some of these to make better connections with your prospects and consequently see your sales improve.

 The sales mindset you need to adopt for success

 Change your goal from selling to helping

 Instead, your aim should be to help your prospects.
 The most successful salespeople have a genuine desire to help.
 This requires focusing on your prospects' challenges and asking them questions.
-Take an interest in who they are as people and decide whether your product or service will truly benefit them or not.
+Take an interest in who they are as people and decide whether your product or service will genuinely benefit them or not.

-When a prospect has objections to your offer, aim to resolve their concerns, rather than jumping straight in with a counter-offer.
+When a prospect has objections to your offer, aim to resolve their concerns rather than jumping straight in with a counter-offer.

 Helping your prospects will lead to a mutually beneficial relationship.
 A prospect is more likely to be open to your products or services if you understand and empathise with them.

 Focus on the value you can bring to your customers